- What Documents Do I Need To Collect For Filing My Tax Return?

 Identifying available savings opportunities and prioritizing across accounts can be complex and overwhelming.
 For example, do you know whether you are eligible for and taking full advantage of pre-tax health care savings accounts, such as HSAs and FSAs?
 Are you optimizing your retirement savings, choosing between traditional and Roth options, obtaining the total amount of any employer match, and maximizing your contributions?

-To help you spot ways to save more this year, we have a checklist [link your white-labeled version saved on your website or Google Doc] that outlines more than 15 strategies to consider when you have surplus cash or savings on hand.
+To help you spot ways to save more this year, we have a checklist [link the File URL of your white-labeled version] that outlines more than 15 strategies to consider when you have surplus cash or savings on hand.

 While the checklist can help you identify different opportunities, we are always available to meet with you to discuss your finances and goals and determine what options best suit your unique circumstances.

-Don’t hesitate to contact us and schedule a time to discuss this further, or [schedule a time with us on our calendar (insert your calendar link here)].
+Don’t hesitate to contact us and schedule a time to discuss this further, or [Insert Calendar Link and Title].

 Sincerely,